Hagiography: Medieval England

 Many of the important hagiographical texts composed in medieval England were written in the vernacular dialect Anglo-Norman.
 With the introduction of Latin literature into England in the 7th and 8th centuries the genre of the life of the saint grew increasingly popular.
 When one contrasts it to the popular heroic poem, such as Beowulf, one finds that they share certain common features.
 In Beowulf, the titular character battles against Grendel and his mother, while the saint, such as Athanasius' Anthony (one of the original sources for the hagiographic motif) or the character of Guthlac, battles against figures no less substantial in a spiritual sense.
 Both genres then focus on the hero-warrior figure, but with the distinction that the saint is of a spiritual sort.

 Imitation of the life of Christ was then the benchmark against which saints were measured, and imitation of the lives of saints was the benchmark against which the general population measured itself.
 In Anglo-Saxon and medieval England, hagiography became a literary genre par excellence for the teaching of a largely illiterate audience.
 Hagiography provided priests and theologians with classical handbooks in a form that allowed them the rhetorical tools necessary to present their faith through the example of the saints' lives.

 Of all the English hagiographers no one was more prolific nor so aware of the importance of the genre as Abbot Ælfric of Eynsham.
 His work Lives of the Saints contains set of sermons on saints' days, formerly observed by the English Church.
 The text comprises two prefaces, one in Latin and one in Old English, and 39 lives beginning on 25 December with the nativity of Christ and ending with three texts to which no saints' days are attached.
-The text spans the entire year and describes the lives of many saints, both English and continental, and hearkens back to some of the earliest saints of the early church.
+The text spans the entire year and describes the lives of many saints, both English and continental, and harks back to some of the earliest saints of the early church.

 There are two known instances where saint's lives were adapted into vernacular plays in Britain.
 These are the Cornish-language works Beunans Meriasek and Beunans Ke, about the lives of Saints Meriasek and Kea, respectively.

 Other examples of hagiographies from England include: